-Perhaps your business has been around for decades and you’ve done just fine relying on word of mouth.
+Perhaps your business has been around for decades, and you’ve done just fine relying on word of mouth.

-There are still several reasons why your business needs a professional website, here are 10:
+There are still several reasons why your business needs a professional website; here are 10:

 30% of customers won’t even consider a business without a website.
 Your website is your number one marketing asset because we live in a digital age.
-Americans spend on average 23.6 hours online per week and are on their mobile devices for up to five hours per day.
+Americans spend, on average, 23.6 hours online per week and are on their mobile devices for up to five hours per day.
 By now, consumers expect companies to have an online presence (including a website) and will consider a company that DOESN’T have one as less professional.

 Consumers use search engines to find local information.

 One of the benefits of having a website for small businesses is to be where your consumers are.
 There’s a reason so many companies invest in a website with search engine optimization (SEO): 93 percent of online experiences begin with a search engine.
-Believe it or not, there are 3.5 billion searches on Google per day, and at this very moment, there is someone in your area online and searching for your exact service.
+Believe it or not, there are 3.5 billion searches on Google per day, and at this very moment, there is someone in your area online searching for your exact service.
 Guess who’s getting their business?
 That’s right, your competitor.

 Engage with current and potential customers.